giantswarm/gitops-template/docs/repo_structure.md

 Nodes of the structure carrying an extension, e.g. `*.yaml` denote files, while the rest are considered directories, e.g. `organizations`.
-A special case to this rule is the `OTHER_RESOURCES` placeholder that denotes both files and directories, in order to emphasize that structure it MAY be extended by a user at different levels, with resources they need.
+A special case to this rule is the `OTHER_RESOURCES` placeholder that denotes both files and directories, in order to emphasize that the structure MAY be extended by a user at different levels, with resources they need.
 When doing so however, the user SHOULD try to stay compliant with the hierarchy and find the best match for the resources to be introduced.